apple/ml-hypersim/README.md

 ### Coordinate conventions

 We store positions in _asset coordinates_ (and lengths in _asset units_) unless explicitly noted otherwise.
-By _asset coordinates_, we mean the coordinate system defined by the artist when they originally created the assets.
+By _asset coordinates_, we mean the world-space coordinate system defined by the artist when they originally created the assets.
 In general, asset units are not the same as meters.
 To convert a distance in asset units to a distance in meters, use the `meters_per_asset_unit` scale factor defined in `ai_VVV_NNN/_detail/metadata_scene.csv`.

 We store orientations as 3x3 rotation matrices that map points to world-space from object-space, assuming that points are stored as [x,y,z] column vectors.
 Our convention for storing camera orientations is that the camera's positive x-axis points right, the positive y-axis points up, and the positive z-axis points away from where the camera is looking.